Healthy Homes Assessment Boulcott

 Draught Stopping Boulcott

-If a draught is noticed from gaps that are not adequate or holes the area needs to be closed.
+If a draught is perceived as a result of gaps or holes the area needs to be sealed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

 See the full details to the Healthy Homes draught stopping requirements.